medcomdk/MedCom-FHIR-Communication/docs/assets/documents/Reliable_Messaging-VANSEnvelope.md

 This section provides a description of the different types of Reliable Messaging scenarios.

-Scenario # 1a - Normally successful unsolicidated message or request message flow with acknowledgement request Scenario # 1b - Duplicate an unchanged message with a positive acknowledgement request Scenario # 2a - (Re) Sending Unchanged Message Scenario # 2b - Message is sent normally, acknowledgement is lost along the way Scenario # 2c - (Re) Sending Modified Message
+Scenario # 1a - Normally successful unsolicidated VANSEnvelope or request message flow with VANSEnvelopeAcknowledgement request
+Scenario # 1b - Duplicate of an unchanged VANSEnvelope with a positive VANSEnvelopeAcknowledgement request Scenario # 2a - (Re) Sending Unchanged VANSEnvelope Scenario # 2b - VANSEnvelope is sent normally, VANSEnvelopeAcknowledgement is lost along the way Scenario # 2c - (Re) Sending Modified VANSEnvelope

-### Scenario # 1a - Normally successful unsolicidated message or request message flow with acknowledgement request (Google translated)
+### Scenario # 1a - Normally successful unsolicidated VANSEnvelope or request VANSEnvelope flow with VANSEnvelopeAcknowledgement request (Google translated)

-An unsolicidated message or request message is sent with a new request for a positive acknowledgement from the Sending System to a Receiving System.
+An unsolicidated VANSEnvelope is sent with a new request for a positive VANSEnvelopeAcknowledgement from the Sending System to a Receiving System.
-The Receiving System **SHALL** always send a positive acknowledgement to the Sending System.
+The Receiving System **SHALL** always send a positive VANSEnvelopeAcknowledgement to the Sending System.

-### Scenario # 1b - Duplicate an unchanged message with a positive acknowledgement request (Google translated)
+### Scenario # 1b - Duplicate of an unchanged VANSEnvelope with a positive VANSEnvelopeAcknowledgement request (Google translated)

-Duplication of an unchanged message can be done in one of the following ways:
+Duplication of an unchanged VANSEnvelope can be done in one of the following ways:
-• An error may have occurred in the flow from the Sending System to the Receiving System with subsequent duplication of a message in scenario 1a.
+• An error may have occurred in the flow from the Sending System to the Receiving System with subsequent duplication of a VANSEnvelope in scenario 1a.
-• The Sending System may inadvertently send a duplicate of message The messages are completely identical and as a consequence the message with request for positive acknowledgement arrives at the Receiving System more than once.
+• The Sending System may inadvertently send a duplicate of VANSEnvelope The VANSEnvelopes are completely identical and as a consequence the VANSEnvelope with request for positive VANSEnvelopeAcknowledgement arrives at the Receiving System more than once.

-The Receiving System **SHALL** ignore the contents of the duplicate instances of the message, but **SHALL** acknowledge a duplicate message in the same way as the original message.
-A positive acknowledgement may not be sent first and then a negative acknowledgement or vice versa.
-The Receiving System **SHALL** never display several instances of a message in a message overview, but **SHALL** log in a system log that reception of a duplicate message has taken place.
-If the Sending System of the message has received acknowledgement already after the Receiving System's acknowledgement of a message's first instance, the Sending System **SHALL** similarly ignore the duplicate instances of the acknowledgement.
-The Sending System **SHALL** never display multiple instances of the same acknowledgement in a message summary, but **SHALL** log in a system log that acknowledgement of a duplicate has taken place.
+The Receiving System **SHALL** ignore the contents of the duplicate instances of the VANSEnvelope, but **SHALL** acknowledge a duplicate VANSEnvelope in the same way as the original VANSEnvelope.
+A positive VANSEnvelopeAcknowledgement may not be sent first and then a negative VANSEnvelopeAcknowledgement or vice versa.
+The Receiving System **SHALL** never display several instances of a VANSEnvelope in a VANSEnvelope overview, but **SHALL** log in a system log that reception of a duplicate VANSEnvelope has taken place.
+If the Sending System of the VANSEnvelope has received VANSEnvelopeAcknowledgement already after the Receiving System's VANSEnvelopeAcknowledgement of a VANSEnvelope's first instance, the Sending System **SHALL** similarly ignore the duplicate instances of the VANSEnvelopeAcknowledgement.
+The Sending System **SHALL** never display multiple instances of the same VANSEnvelopeAcknowledgement in a VANSEnvelope summary, but **SHALL** log in a system log that VANSEnvelopeAcknowledgement of a duplicate has taken place.

-### Scenario # 2a - (Re) Sending Unchanged Message (Google translated)
+### Scenario # 2a - (Re) Sending Unchanged VANSEnvelope (Google translated)

 Correct retransmission of a message A.
-The Sending System **SHALL** form a new envelope with a new ID and time of dispatch.
-Since there has been no change in the letter section, the rest of the message remains identical.
-The message is sent and acknowledged as a completely new message according to Scenario # 1a or # 1b.
+The Sending System **SHALL** form a new VANSEnvelope with a new ID and time of dispatch.
+Since there has been no change in the Message content section, the rest of the VANSEnvelope remains identical.
+The VANSEnvelope is sent and VANSEnvelopeAcknowledged as a completely new VANSEnvelope according to Scenario # 1a or # 1b.
-Re-dispatches are always done manually and should be in accordance with the normal response time for the specific message flow.
+Re-dispatches are always done manually and should be in accordance with the normal response time for the specific VANSEnvelope flow.

-### Scenario # 2b - Message is sent normally, acknowledgement is lost along the way (Google translated)
+### Scenario # 2b - VANSEnvelope is sent normally, VANSEnvelopeAcknowledgement is lost along the way (Google translated)

-As Scenario # 1a, but where acknowledgement is lost along the way from the Sending System to the Receiving System.
+As Scenario # 1a, but where VANSEnvelopeAcknowledgement is lost along the way from the Sending System to the Receiving System.
 The shipping pattern is like Scenario # 2a.

 ### Scenario # 2c - (Re-) Sending Modified Message (Google translated)

-If the content of the letter part is changed, the message is considered a completely new message with the consequent change of both EnvelopeId, LetterId and timestamp, where relevant.
+If the content of the Message content part is changed, the VANSEnvelope is considered a completely new VANSEnvelope and consequently change of both EnvelopeIdentifier, MessageIdentifier and timestamp **SHALL** be made, where relevant.
-Resubmissions are always done manually.
+Resubmissions **SHALL** always done manually.

-For historical reasons, there has been no requirement to use positive acknowledgements, which is why Scenario # 1a can in practice be run as Scenario # 1b.
-The Sending System may therefore experience that there is no acknowledgement of acknowledgement of a message, and it is not recommended to make program logic that sends messages.
-For a number of standards, however, there is an explicit requirement for a positive acknowledgement, see the documentation for the individual standards if this is the case.#### Reliable Messaging using VANSEnvelope